Beauty and the Bigger Picture

 A Beautiful Future Ahead

 Karasinski’s love for design and art blossomed at an early age.
 “Beautification” has always been a passion of hers.
 When she was in school, it took the form of sketches of her classmates and sometimes even tattoos.
 Today, she is adding a certain something to the city’s interiors.
-Most recently to the 178 rooms – or individually crafted “Buden” – at modern hotel Superbude at Perspektivstrasse 8 in the second district.
+Most recently to the 178 rooms – or individually crafted “Buden” – at the modern hotel Superbude at Perspektivstrasse 8 in the second district.
 It is also the location of the smallest hotel in Vienna: Hotel Karasinski, a hotel within a hotel, is just big enough for two.
 It is a suite oozing old-style Viennese charm to turn any stay in the city into an unforgettable experience: a freestanding bathtub, stylish vintage furniture, a cozy bed and no end of surprises.
 Each month, Laura carefully curates new individual notes including snacks, books and personalized playlists.
 Bicycles are also available for guests to use during their stay.
 The idea is that anyone staying at Hotel Karasinski will feel at home.
 In familiar surroundings.
 Which is what Vienna is all about in her eyes.
 Reservations can either be made via the studio website or with Superbude Wien Prater directly.

 Text: Karoline Gasienica-Bryjak